 Tickets are $15.95 per person.
 This event is designed for older children and adults, but budding astronomers age 12 and under can attend for only $10.95.
 (Ticket prices include tax).
-To register or check availability, please call Reservations at 888-582-4253 ext 355.
+To register buy online or call Reservations at 888-582-4253 ext 355.
 Please note that tickets are non-refundable the day of the event.

 Come join us for an evening of astronomy, fellowship, and worship on a journey through the universe.
 The program will begin in the Planetarium with an astronomy-themed devotional.
 This will be followed with a viewing of New Horizons, a show not typically presented at the museum, during which you’ll ride on a comet through our solar system.

 After a few instructions on how to get the most out of your viewing experience, you’ll head out to the Observatory (pictured at right), where several telescopes will be set up.
 Depending on the time of the year, you’ll be treated to a variety of heavenly views.
 There will be binary stars, nebulae, globular clusters, galaxies, and planets.
 You may even be treated to an iridium flare as a satellite passes by or a view of the space station as it races overhead.
 It’s amazing to actually see the colors of stars; one favorite is a binary pair of stars, one yellow and one blue.
 But what if it’s cloudy or rainy?
 We have a plan for that!